ostis-ai/sc-machine/docs/CONTRIBUTING.md

   * `[refactor]` - commits with some code refactoring;
   * `[changelog]` - use when you update changelog;
   * `[docs]` or `[doc]` - use when you update documentation;
-  * `[docker]` - changes in Dockerfile, .dockerignore or Docker image build pipeline
+  * `[docker]` - changes in Dockerfile, .dockerignore or Docker image build pipeline;
-  * `[scripts]` - updates in the `sc-machine/scripts` files
+  * `[scripts]` - updates in the `sc-machine/scripts` files;
   * `[ci]` - changes in `ci` configuration or scripts;
   * `[git]` - changes in `git` configuration;
   * `[cmake]` - changes in `cmake` build system.

 Each commit in Pull Request should be an atomic.
-Another word implement or fix one feature.
+In other words, it should implement or fix one feature.
 For example:
 <pre>
 Last commit
 ...